Preparing for the Holiday Spending Spree

 Don’t Wait Until the Last Minute

 Are you guilty of being a last minute shopper?
 You’re definitely not alone.
 There’s nothing worse than waiting until the week before the holidays to do your shopping.
 You would have, more than likely, missed out on the best deals by then.
 The American shopping extravaganza Black Friday has become the new Boxing Day in Canada.
 Make sure you look through the flyers and go online during Cyber Monday to take advantage of some amazing deals.

 Don’t Carry a Balance on Your Credit Card

 There’s no easier way to ruin the festive mood than carrying a hefty balance on your credit card.
 While it can be ever so tempting during the holidays to charge an item on your credit card and worry about it after the New Year, that holiday spending can end up costing you an arm and a leg in interest.
 With most credit cards charging at least 18.99 percent interest on outstanding balances, you should try to avoid carrying a balance at all costs.
 Before you buy something, make sure you can afford to pay it off.
 It’s not worth the grief from the credit card debt you’ll have to deal with.

 Setting a spending limit is a great way to stay on budget and avoid hurt feelings.
 Have you ever been upset because of a present you received?
 Not only does setting a spending limit help you save money, it avoids the pressure of spending more than you can afford on Christmas gifts.
 Remember, it’s the thought that counts, not how much a gift costs.

-And while we’re speaking about saving, Heritage’s RESP calculator can give you a quick idea of what your RESP would look like in the future.
+And while we’re speaking about saving, this RESP calculator can give you a quick idea of what your RESP would look like in the future.